 It is important to acknowledge that before the pandemic, poor mental health was already a significant challenge for London, with the prevalence of poor mental health often disproportionately higher in communities facing other inequalities.
 There is substantial evidence that the pandemic has simultaneously widened pre-existing inequalities whilst creating new ones.
 Whilst it is too soon to determine the full impact of the pandemic on the mental health of Londoners, it is clear that it has had an impact and the effects are multifaceted.
-A 5 6 7 8
+45678

-This briefing examines trends and changes over time in Londoner's resilience, life satisfaction, happiness, self-reported anxiety and depression and suicide as indicators to overall population mental health.
+This briefing examines changes in Londoner's resilience, life satisfaction, happiness, self-reported anxiety and depression and suicide.
 Whilst we must focus on the prevention of poor mental health and ensuring that Londoners who need help and support receive it, we must be careful to use the information presented in this briefing appropriately and not to over-pathologise the natural process of how people adapt and cope with change.
 Medicalising normal and understandable responses to the pandemic could perpetuate the stigma of mental health.
 Furthermore, research indicates that the population do not typically engage with mental health narratives in the recovery phase of responses to major incidents.